The Ralph Wiggum Loop: One Prompt, Fresh Context, Repeat

-The Ralph Wiggum loop is the dumbest agent architecture that actually works: run the same prompt against your repo in a while true, forever, with fresh context every iteration.
+The Ralph Wiggum loop runs one prompt against your repo in a bash while true, with fresh context every iteration.
 No orchestration framework, no agent graph, no memory store.
-A bash loop and a markdown file.
+The architecture is three lines of bash; everything else is markdown files in the repo.

-It was named and popularized by Geoffrey Huntley (ghuntley.com/ralph), who used it to brute-force entire codebases into existence.
-The name is the point — like Ralph from The Simpsons, the loop is not clever, has no plan, and keeps going anyway.
-This guide explains how it works, why it works, when it fails, and how to run one without letting it eat your repo.
+Geoffrey Huntley named and popularized the pattern (ghuntley.com/ralph) and used it to brute-force entire codebases into existence.
+The name is accurate: like Ralph from The Simpsons, the loop has no plan and keeps going anyway.
+This guide covers how it works, why fresh context wins, where it fails, and how to run one without letting it eat your repo.

 while :; do claude -p "$(cat prompt.md)" --dangerously-skip-permissions done